lijandrew/webref/README.md

 - undo/redo - keep stack of "Action" objects - undo function takes in Action and undoes it based on Action type using Action data
 - save useStore state in browser storage using `zustand` persist
     - Map serializing can be handled with superjson, but what about storing the blobs?
 IndexedDB looks like the solution, but it seems complicated.
-- pan and zoom canvas
-    - Use middle click/scroll to control css transform modifiers on Canvas?
-    - Idk how we would achieve infinite canvas, but we can at least give the ability to zoom and pan on a finite canvas
-    - We can't modify Canvas size because Rnd measures its parent
 - touch support

 ## for kluo